Software-Engineering-Bachelor-Project/mycroft/README.md

 ## Running mycroft
 First of all, make sure your virtual environment is activated and that you are in the root folder of mycroft.

+### Creating the database
+In order to create the database run `python manage.py migrate`.
+If this was succesful you should se a new file in the root folder called **db.sqlite3**.
+This is the database.

 ### Adding source folders
 To be able to use the videos you have prepared you will have to add your root folder with videos as an entry folder.
 * run `source setentryfolder <path to folder>` on **Linux**